Wellness Blood Tests: What They Check For and Why They Matter

 The CMP include 14 different tests that provide a broad view of your body’s chemical balance and metabolism:

-Important for bone health, muscle function, and nerve signal.
+- Calcium Important for bone health, muscle function, and nerve signal.

 The CMP help detect liver and kidney disorders, diabetes, and electrolyte imbalances that could indicate various health issues.